Stocks sink after Fed makes bold move to support economy

 The Fed will buy Treasury and mortgage-backed securities in 'amounts needed to support' the economy

-U.S. equity markets slid Monday morning after the Federal Reserve announced "extensive new measures" to support the U.S. economy.
+U.S. equity markets slid Monday after the Federal Reserve announced "extensive new measures" to support the U.S. economy.

 Continue Reading Below